TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 ### Mobile data

-currently not working
+currently not working - seems to work on unlocked models, but not carrier-locked models, like Metro by T-Mobile

 ### Bluetooth

-currently not working
+currently not working - a file on the device's vendor that the GSI requires is not available, preventing Bluetooth from working

 ## RIL